ztgluis/food-truck-challenge/README.md

 Angular Flex Layout is used to enable mobile responsive design.

-Depending on the viewport size, elements are effectively added or removed from the DOM, this keeps the DOM clean and organized while also boosting performance.
+Leveraging the MediaObserver, elements are effectively added or removed from the DOM, this keeps the DOM clean and organized while also boosting performance.

 ## Angular Google Maps